 Iterable

-Section titled “Template Setup (Iterable Data Feed)”- In Iterable, create a Data Feed named
+Section titled “Step 1 — Create the JustAI Data Feed”- In Iterable, create a Data Feed named

 JustAI. - Set the Data Feed URL (POST) to: